 Boulder retaining wall idea – creatively combine large and smaller boulders together while mixing the various shades of gray with soft brown and pink tones.

 A property defines its perimeter with a large boulder wall landscaped with inkberry holly and daylilies.

 The native species plants grown in this garden are enhanced by the rustic low retaining wall constructed of boulders.

 The natural grays of the boulders and flagstones that make up this wall provide the perfect canvas for the colorful tulips and phlox.

 A small retaining wall constructed of dry stacked stones frames a formal raised flower bed in a residential garden.

-Structurally sound boulder wall in the front yard of a house is constructed of large rocks cut to look like granite.
+A structurally sound boulder wall in the front yard of a house is constructed of large rocks cut to look like granite.
 The wall is landscaped with container gardens and flowering plants.

 A low and simple curved retaining wall built from medium to large size boulders is part of a landscaped residential front yard.

 Tiered installation constructed of natural stone.
 The ground-level part of the wall includes a brown wood bench.
 A gravel path in front of the wall will also help control soil erosion.

 Rock wall landscaping with pink phlox.
 The corner of the retaining wall is artistically constructed of round boulders, river rocks, and rocks of different shapes and sizes for a layered look.